werf/werf/docs/pages/how_to/gitlab_ci_cd_integration.md

 Build:
   stage: build
   script:
-    - source <(multiwerf use 1.0)
+    - source <(multiwerf use 1.0 beta)
-    ## Always use "bp" option instead separate "build" and "push"
-    ## It is important to use --tag-ci, --tag-git-branch or --tag-git-commit options here (in bp or push commands) otherwise cleanup won't work.
+    - source <(werf ci-env gitlab --tagging-strategy tag-or-branch)
-    - werf bp --tag-ci
+    - werf build-and-publish
   tags:
-    ## You specify there the tag of the runner to use.
-We have only one runner
     - werf
-    ## Cleanup will use schedules, and it is not necessary to rebuild images on running cleanup jobs.
-    ## Therefore we need to specify
-    ##
   except:
     - schedules
 ```

+Cleanup will use schedule, and it is not necessary to rebuild images on running cleanup job.
+Therefore we need to specify `except: schedules` in the build stage above.

 For registry authorization on push/pull operations werf use `CI_JOB_TOKEN` GitLab environment (see more about [GitLab CI job permissions model](https://docs.gitlab.com/ee/user/project/new_ci_build_permissions_model.html)), and this is the most recommended way you to use (see more about [werf registry authorization]({{ site.baseurl }}/reference/registry/authorization.html)).
 In a simple case, when you use GitLab with enabled container registry in it, you needn't do anything for authorization.